 If your account balance is too low, you will have to use higher spacing between your trades, which will reduce your cash-in frequency.

-Trading With Admiral Markets
+Trading With Admirals

 Other articles that may interest you